 A typical advisor term is two years.
 Advisors can serve from one to unlimited terms, at the discretion of the technical committees appointing them.

-The proposed topic, along with a 100-word abstract and five keywords, must be submitted to the JOM editorial office after the annual meeting and no later than March 31.
-The JOM editor, working in consultation with the advisors, decides what month a topic is presented.
+The proposed topic, along with a 75-word abstract and five keywords, must be submitted to the JOM editorial office after the annual meeting and no later than March 31.
+The JOM editorial team, working in consultation with the advisors, assigns each topic to a month of publication.
 The advisor can begin the paper solicitations as soon as the topic is finalized.

-Please use the JOM Topic Selection Form to submit your topic proposal.
+Please use the JOM Topic Submission Form to submit your topic proposal.

 Key JOM Advisor Responsibilities